 - When pawns can’t defend themselves, they are weak.
 Aim for a situation where your pawns can defend themselves, else you will have to use your valuable pieces (resources) to defend them.

 There you have it.
-After going through all of this, you now have a much better ideas of why pawns are important in chess!
+After going through all of this, you will understand why pawns are so important in chess!
 Hopefully this will also help you to give the pawns the attention they deserve.

 Want to further improve your chess skills?